utsavkumar-280/learning-next/README.md

 - Now if you think of building applications with just **React**.
 Its is not really possible to build to full feature rich application ready to be deployed for production just with it.

-- As a developer have to make decisions on who to implement different features like routing, styling, authentication, backend api etc.
+- As a developer you have to make decisions on how to implement different features like routing, styling, authentication, backend api etc.

 Well Next.js on the other hand is framework(a complete solution with its own opinionated rules of building an app).